Oohalu Gusagusalade: Production

-After the makers watched Madras Cafe, they approached Rashi Khanna who played the role of Ruby Singh, the wife of Major Vikram Singh played by John Abraham in that film for the role of the female lead.
+After the makers watched Madras Cafe, they approached Raashii Khanna who played the role of Ruby Singh, the wife of Major Vikram Singh played by John Abraham in that film for the role of the female lead.
 About her selection, she said "They called me for a narration.
 Initially I thought it would be more of a dancing role with little scope for acting.
 When I went down for the narration, I was excited to find that the film revolves around the girl who was there in practically every scene."
 She said that her role was "selfish, egoistic and stubborn" which she claimed to be very different from what she was.
 She added "Except that she's from Delhi, my real life persona has nothing in common with the role I played in the film.
 Initially, when I heard the script, I kept wondering why Prabhavati behaves in a certain manner and throughout the shooting process, Srinivas Avasarala kept justifying Prabhavati's actions because she comes with a lot of emotional baggage".
 Since the character of Prabhavathi is a fan of Mohammad Rafi, Srinivas brought his own collection of old books and cassettes to fill the frame for a particular scene in the film as they were not available in the market.
 Srinivas Avasarala played the role of a CEO of a TV channel in the film.
 Though Sai Korrapati did not want him to act in this film, he later agreed to Srinivas's inclusion after seeing the rushes of the scenes shot in his absence.
 The filming started in October 2013 and took place in Hyderabad and Visakhapatnam with the use of limited resources and low budget.
 Because of the same reason, lot of close up scenes were shot and the set properties in the background were changed so that each frame would look different as they did not have enough money to fill the entire frame with such properties.
 The cinematographer said that there were limited lights and they had to work hard to make the scenes appear natural using those lights during the shoot at Visakhapatnam.